CrazyCloudCraft/wikitest/Hooking-into-PlaceholderAPI.md

         return null;
     }

-    /*
-     The author of the Placeholder
-     This cannot be null
-     */
-    public String getAuthor() {
+    // The author of the placeholder.
+This cannot be null public String getAuthor() {
         return "extendedclip";
     }

-    /*
-    Same with #getAuthor() but for versioon
+    // Same with #getAuthor() but for versioon public String getVersion() {
-    This cannot be null
-    */

-    public String getVersion() {
         return "SomeMagicalVersion";
     }

-    /*
-    Use this method to setup placeholders
-    This is somewhat similar to EZPlaceholderhook
-     */
-    public String onPlaceholderRequest(Player player, String identifier) {
+    // Use this method to setup placeholders.
+This is somewhat similar to EZPlaceholderHook public String onPlaceholderRequest (Player player, String identifier) {

-        /*
-         %tutorial_onlines%
-         Returns the number of online players
+        // %tutorial_onlines% - Returns the number of online players
-          */
-        if(identifier.equalsIgnoreCase("onlines")){
+        if (identifier.equalsIgnoreCase("onlines")) {
             return String.valueOf(Bukkit.getOnlinePlayers().size());
         }

-        /*
-        Check if the player is online,
-        You should do this before doing anything regarding players */
+        // Check if the player is online.
+You should do this before doing anything regarding players if (player == null) {
-        if(player == null){
             return "";
         }

-        /*
-        %tutorial_name%
-        Returns the player name
+        // %tutorial_name% - Returns the player name
-         */
-        if(identifier.equalsIgnoreCase("name")){
+        if (identifier.equalsIgnoreCase("name")) {
             return player.getName();
         }

         return null;
     }
 }